 Stockpile works in one of two ways.

-- You purchase a gift card, either digital or physical for a share of stock and gift it to a friend or loved one.
+- You purchase either e-gift cards or physical gift cards for shares of stock and gift it to a friend or loved one.

 - If you want to buy stock for yourself, you open a free account, choose the stock you want to buy and pay for the stock plus the $0.99 trade commission with your debit or credit card or bank transfer.